dentinger/LeagueManager/README.md

 * neo4j.username - neo4j user
 * neo4j.password - password for neo4j.user

-There are three ways that the project can be run: Command Line, From and IDE, and From a Docker image.
+There are three ways that the project can be run:

+* From Command Line
+* From IDE
+* From a Docker image.

 ### General application parameters